 Whatever situation you find yourself in, you always have the freedom to choose your response.

-Even when you feel like self-doubt is creeping in, you can always cheat your brain into feeling good about it by choosing words and pictures in your head deliberately.
+There will still be times when you feel like self-doubt is creeping in.
+Now you know you can cheat your brain into feeling good by choosing words and pictures in your head deliberately.

 For example, imagine you are driving on a busy highway, and a driver cuts you off.
-You may feel tempted to lash out and think all sorts of negative thoughts, but you could proactively choose to remain calm.
+You may feel tempted to lash out and think of all sorts of negative thoughts.
+On the other hand, you could proactively choose to remain calm.
 You can do that by taking a deep breath and calming your preconditioned inner dialogue.

 Start by telling yourself, “I am calm,” “I am peaceful.”

-This will help you realize that maybe the driver had a good reason to cut you off, and there is no point in losing your cool.
+This will help you realize that maybe the driver had a good reason to cut you off.
+So there is no point in losing your cool.